 Prior to swathing, visit the field to look for signs of blackleg.
-Pull up at least 50 plants in a w-pattern through the field, starting at the field edge, and clip at the base of the stem/top of root to look for blackened tissue.
+Pull up at least 50 plants in a w-pattern through the field and clip at the base of the stem/top of root to look for blackened tissue.

 Any black discolouration seen in the cross section can be compared to the disease severity scale (below).
 The scale rates plants from 0 (no discolouration) to 5 (completely discoloured), and with each step on the rating scale there is a reduction in yield.

 The following best practices should make up a grower’s integrated blackleg management strategy:

 - Maintain a break between canola crops to allow time for crop residue to decompose.
 If blackleg becomes established, a minimum break of two to three years is recommended.